catamphetamine/react-pages/README.md

 ## WebSocket

 `websocket` helper sets up a WebSocket connection.
 It automatically sends authentication token (if present) as part of every message (providing out-of-the-box user authentication), and also upon receiving a message having a `type` it `dispatch()`es that message as a Redux "action".
+WebSocket will autoreconnect (with ["exponential backoff"](https://en.wikipedia.org/wiki/Exponential_backoff)) emitting `open` event every time it does.

 ```js
 import { render, websocket } from 'react-isomorphic-render'